learn-co-curriculum/ds-curriculum-team/style_guide.md

 string literal (`"Hi, Grandma."`); in general, any piece of code that does not constitute a whole line or statement.

-Avoid beginning a new paragraph with a code word:
+Avoid beginning a new sentence with a code word whenever possible

 Not: `pwd` means "print working directory".
 Use: The `pwd` command means "print working directory".

-Also avoid beginning a new sentence with a code word whenever possible, though a semicolon `;` can be employed if altering the English syntax would make the paragraph awkward.

 <a name="capitalization"></a>